 1. Overwatch

 We begin with the game that was developed for Xbox One.
-Overwatch is a great arena shooter game developed by Blizzard, with tight maps and focus on fast-paced shooting and movement.
-There are a lot of characters to choose from with every one of them boasting unique weapons and abilities.
-If you are a fan of old school FPS games, Overwatch should be in your collection right now!
+Overwatch is a great arena shooter game developed by Blizzard, with tight maps and a focus on fast-paced shooting and movement.
+There are a lot of characters to choose from, with every one of them boasting unique weapons and abilities.
+If you are a fan of old-school FPS games, Overwatch should be in your collection right now!
 It will provide the players with many days and hours of fun with zero chance of getting boring over time.

 2. The Witcher 3: Wild Hunt